tumble1999/savaslabs.github.io/_posts/2015-05-22-durham-living-wage.md

 Durhamites to take a closer look at wages, fairness, and what they suggest will result in a better society for _all_.

-> A LIVING WAGE: GOOD FOR BUSINESS, GOOD FOR WORKERS
+> A living wage: good for business, good for workers.

 ### What is a Living Wage?

 [Simply stated](http://www.durhamlivingwage.org/what) by the Durham Living Wage Project:

-> A LIVING WAGE IS THE AMOUNT OF INCOME NEEDED FOR AN INDIVIDUAL TO MEET HER OR HIS BASIC NEEDS WITHOUT PUBLIC OR PRIVATE ASSISTANCE.
+> A living wage is the amount of income needed for an individual to meet her or his basic needs without public or private assistance.

 ### Why do we care?

-To avoid making any sweeping political, and/or philosophical generalizations in my inaugural post, I'll reference another fellow Triangle-based author (one blog post makes <del>you</del>me an author), [Dan Ariely](http://danariely.com/)'s words from a [Ted Talk of his](https://www.ted.com/talks/dan_ariely_how_equal_do_we_want_the_world_to_be_you_d_be_surprised?language=en) I watched recently.
+To avoid making any sweeping political and/or philosophical generalizations in my inaugural post, I'll reference another fellow Triangle-based author (one blog post makes <del>you</del> me an author), [Dan Ariely](http://danariely.com/)'s words from a [Ted Talk of his](https://www.ted.com/talks/dan_ariely_how_equal_do_we_want_the_world_to_be_you_d_be_surprised?language=en) I watched recently.

-In his presentation, Ariely references research he's done about economic inequality, how stratified we think it is, what we would like it to look like, and how stratified it actually is.
+In his presentation, Ariely references research he's done about economic inequality: how stratified we think it is, how we would like it to be, and how stratified it actually is.

 #### How stratified do we (Americans) _think_ wealth is (in quintiles)?